 There is an opportunity to choose from real ales, soft drinks, hot drinks and some food to keep you going between sessions.
 In good weather you can take a drink outside on the patio.
 There is parking at Saxon Hall.

-The festival takes place on the first May Bank Holiday weekend, from Thursday to Sunday.
+The festival takes place over the first weekend in May, from Thursday to Sunday.

 Raunds was well known for its boot-making industry.
 It was said that every boot in the army was made in Raunds and the surrounding area.
 In 1905 a dispute arose about wages to be paid to army bootmakers.